“Have you seen Nayak? Shakib Al Hasan quotes Bollywood movie in scathing BCB review - ExBulletin

 “Have you seen Nayak?
 Shakib Al Hasan quotes Bollywood movie in scathing BCB review

-Versatile Bangladesh star Shakib Al Hasan has referenced the Bollywood film ‘Nayak’ in a scathing review of his country’s cricket board for its failure to market the Bangladesh Premier League.
+Dhaka, Jan 5 (PTI) Versatile Bangladeshi star Shakib Al Hasan has referenced the Bollywood film ‘Nayak’ in a scathing review of his country’s cricket board for its failure to market the Bangladesh Premier League.

 In the film, Shivaji Rao (Anil Kapoor) is challenged by the Chief Minister to run the state for a day and solve the problems he faces.

-“I would do the draft and player auctions (on time) and hold the BPL for a free time.
-We will have all the modern technologies.
-There will be quality broadcast and home and away sites.
-BPL, a national T20 league, was launched by the Bangladesh Cricket Board (BCB) in 2012 starting with six franchises, which has since added an additional team.
+“I’ll be drafting and bidding the players (in time) and holding the BPL in a spare time.
+We’ll have all the modern technology.
+There will be quality broadcasting and home and away venues.”
+BPL, a national T20 league, was started by the Bangladesh Cricket Board (BCB) in 2012 starting with six franchises, which has since added an additional team.

 The main wicket taker in the history of the BPL, Shakib claimed that the BCB never showed any intention to popularize the tournament.

-“I don’t know the GLP standard.
-It’s hard to say if we couldn’t or didn’t want to (for this to succeed).
+“I don’t know the level of BPL.
+It’s hard to say if we couldn’t or didn’t want to (make him succeed).

-“I see no reason not to do if we want to with the possibility that we have in Bangladesh.
+“I see no reason not to do if we want with the possibility we have in Bangladesh.
 I think we never wanted to do anything honestly,” Shakib said.

 One of the best all-rounders in the world over the past decade, Shakib added: “I don’t see what’s stopping us if we have the will (to put things right).